finasilvasantiste/esg_company_search/README.md

 Financial analysts want to understand how a company is performing ESG(Environmental, Social, and Governance)-wise to help determine its potentials risks and opportunities.

 ## Goal
-An evaluation of certain ESG metrics based on a company's annualy published ESG report using AI/Machine Learning LLM.
+Provide an evaluation of certain ESG metrics based on a company's annualy published ESG report using AI/Machine Learning LLM.

-### Input
+## Parameters
-Pdf file containing company ESG report.
+- **Input:** Pdf file containing company ESG report.

-### Output
-Text (evaluation).
+- **Output:** Text (evaluation).

 # App Setup